ysabetwordsmith: (Crowdfunding butterfly ship)

 What are your planned crowdfunding projects for March?
 What did you accomplish during February?

-The March [community profile] crowdfunding Creative Jam will run Saturday 15-Sunday 16 with a theme of "Destruction."
+The March [community profile] crowdfunding Creative Jam will run Saturday 14-Sunday 15 with a theme of "Opportunity."

 ysabetwordsmith: (Crowdfunding butterfly ship)